markravinet/genotyping_pipeline_v2/READMEold.md

 ## Installation

 The simplest way to install everything you need for these scripts to work is to use template `conda` environment.
 This means you first need to install and setup `conda`.

-**For users working on the Saga infrastructure** you do not need to install `conda`.
-You can instead follow the guidelines [here](https://github.com/markravinet/markravinet.github.io/wiki/5_using_conda_Saga) to run the pipeline using the shared installed `conda` modules.

 ### Installing conda